The motivation to help with advancement of care in these areas is highly personal for me.

 No one needs to struggle for so long as most of us are still doing.
 I want to help speed the answers into mainstream medical care.
 That's a project.
 It'll take a while and a lot more people than me.
 Thankfully there are many who are working to make it happen.
 But I still want to see others get better faster.

 So, I'm putting myself out there where given my extremely limited scope of practice it's very complicated to be.
 I ain't a doctor.
 I'm a massage therapist.
-We have a year's initial training.
+I have a year's initial training.
 We do not diagnose, treat, or prescribe.
 I literally couldn't read anything more serious than an entertainment-style magazine article for five years in the period where I dreamed of medical school, so I instead do some of the simplest work we license for, alongside medicine, hands-on, doing my best to help with pain.
 Know my limitations in advance, and I do repeat them often because this boundary is important.

 On the other hand, by now I have more experience than most doctors in the felt-side of sickness.
 I know what that's like and what it's worth to make even small gains.
 As for additional training, I now have a long history of personal experience with mysterious symptoms, no solutions, then finally a diagnosis and the right odd diet plus the right growing combination of approaches to be rapidly improving everything.
 I claim all of this experience as my right to work in the advocacy space.
 I want you to check everything I say with your healthcare team.
 I know just how wrong I can be, and at length.
 But I am obliged by having made it through to such a better place to find a way to help others despite all limitations.